DisCoTec/discotec.github.io/2022/ice.md

   * [Larisa Safina](https://lsafina.github.io/) (Inria, FR) - `larisa.safina (at) inria.fr`
   * [Alceste Scalas](https://www.imm.dtu.dk/~alcsc/) (Technical University of Denmark, DK) - `alcsc (at) dtu.dk`

+Contact `ice22 (at) googlegroups.com` with any question you may have!

 ## Programme Committee